varag5/Segmentation/README.md

 Real Airplane Pointclouds: This folder contains real airplane point cloud examples that were also used for testing.

-Before running the training or testing code, drag and drop all files nto the Jupyter/Google Colab file environment.
+Before running the training or testing code, drag and drop all files into the Jupyter/Google Colab file environment.